material-components/material-components-android/docs/adaptive/CanonicalLayouts.md

 It inflates `cat_adaptive_list_view_detail_fragment.xml` and updates the email title according to the `emailId`.

-**Note:** You can also implement this demo to achieve something similar would be with [`SlidingPaneLayout`](https://developer.android.com/guide/topics/ui/layout/twopane).
+**Note:** You can also implement this demo to achieve something similar with [`SlidingPaneLayout`](https://developer.android.com/guide/topics/ui/layout/twopane).

 ## Feed demo